vic4key/Cpp-Hooking/README.md

 # Cpp Hooking (C++17 or later required)

-With this library, you can set up function hooking easily and writing less code.
+With this library, you can set up function hooking easily and write less code.

 It supports both `Inline hooking` & `IAT hooking` on both 32-bit & 64-bit.

+*Note: This library uses the [Vutils INL/IAT Hooking](https://github.com/vic4key/Vutils.git) backend.*

 ### Demo

-Eg. To hook/un-hook a function with `Inline Hooking` technique, you only need to write codes as the following
+Eg. To hook/un-hook a function with the `Inline Hooking` technique, you only need to write codes as the following

 ```cpp
 #include "cpp-hooking/hooking.h"